5.9 Contingent Liabilities and Contingent Assets

 (a) Loans, Trade & Other Receivables

-stability.
+financial stability.
 Here's a detailed overview of how the company manages credit risk:

-1. Establishing Credit Limits: The company meticulously sets credit limits for each customer, taking into account various factors such as creditworthiness, financial history and repayment capacity.
+1. Establishing Credit Limits: The company meticulously sets credit limits for each customer, taking into account various factors such as creditworthiness, financial history, and repayment capacity.
 These credit limits serve as a safeguard against excessive borrowing and minimize the risk of default.

 2. Credit Approvals Process: Every credit request undergoes a stringent approval process that evaluates the creditworthiness of the customers and assesses associated risks.
-This process involves analyzing financial statements, credit reports and other relevant information to determine the likelihood of repayment.
+This process involves analyzing financial statements, credit reports, and other relevant information to determine the likelihood of repayment.
 Only credit requests meeting predefined risk criteria are approved.

 3. Continuous Creditworthiness Monitoring: The company continuously monitors the creditworthiness of its customers to identify any changes in their financial circumstances that may impact their ability to repay loans or fulfill obligations.
-This ongoing monitoring involves regular reviews of credit reports, financial statements and market trends to assess credit risk profiles accurately.
+This ongoing monitoring involves regular reviews of credit reports, financial statements, and market trends to assess credit risk profiles accurately.

 4. Regular Monitoring of Receivables: The company maintains a vigilant stance by regularly monitoring outstanding receivables to ensure timely repayment by customers.
-This includes tracking payment schedules, identifying overdue accounts and implementing effective collection strategies for delinquent accounts.
+This includes tracking payment schedules, identifying overdue accounts, and implementing effective collection strategies for delinquent accounts.
 By closely monitoring receivables, the company can promptly identify potential credit risks and take appropriate actions to mitigate them.

 5. Ageing Analysis: The company conducts thorough ageing analysis of loans and trade receivables to categorize outstanding receivables based on their ageing profile.
-This analysis helps identify
+This analysis helps identify accounts that are overdue or at risk of default, enabling the company to prioritize collection efforts and allocate resources efficiently.
+By understanding the ageing profile of receivables, the company can implement targeted credit management strategies to minimize credit risk exposure.

 (b) Cash & Cash Equivalents & Other Bank Balances